 What we promise

 - We thank you for your help in making WeTransfer more secure.

-- We will respond to your report within 5 business days with our evaluation of the report and an expected resolution date.
+- We will respond to an accepted report within 5 business days with our evaluation of the report and an expected resolution date.

 - If you have followed the instructions above, we will not take any legal action against you in regard to the report or pass on your personal details to third parties without your permission.

 - We will keep you informed of the progress towards resolving the problem.